Servo

 3. Tenant Data Isolation

 Servo is a multi-tenant platform.
-Every record in every database table carries a tenant_id (a UUID) that binds it to a specific customer organization.
-This architecture ensures complete logical separation of customer data.
+Every record is bound to a specific customer organization, ensuring complete logical separation of customer data.

 Enforcement at Every Layer